clownba0t/rails_dynamic_errors/README.md

 `/errors/*`

 Note that this is a glob route.
-Although it is primarily designed for HTTP errors (e.g. /errors/404), you can actually use it as a generic error handler simply by using an appropriate route.
-For example, you could geneate a dynamic error page for an error named 'invalid_ninja' with the route '/errors/invalid_ninja'.
-Handy!
+Although it is primarily designed for HTTP errors (e.g. `/errors/404`), you can actually use it as a generic error handler simply by routing to `/errors/<error code>/`.
+For example, you could generate a dynamic error page for an error of code `invalid_ninja` with the route `/errors/invalid_ninja`, which is quite handy.

 #### Controller

 The dynamic page generation is handled by a controller within the gem.
-You are more than welcome to modify or completely override the functionality provided by this controller within your application as follows:
+You are more than welcome to modify or completely override the functionality provided by this controller within your application, as follows:

 * Redefinition (override):